Is this your child's symptom?

 When to Call for Earwax Buildup

-- Ear pain or bleeding after object such as Q-tip was inserted into ear canal
+- Ear pain or bleeding after object (such as cotton swab) was inserted into ear canal

 - Ear pain after ear canal flushing to remove wax and it's severe